-Actors Identification

-Integrated Circuit (IC) Developer Samsung

-Embedded Software Developer Gemalto

-Integrated Circuit (IC) Manufacturer Samsung

-Module manufacturer Gemalto or Samsung

-Pre-personalizer Gemalto or Samsung

-Inlay manufacturer Gemalto or another Inlay manufacturer

-Book manufacturer Gemalto or another printer

-Personalization Agent The agent who is acting on the behalf of the issuing State or Organization and personalize the MRTD for the holder by activities establishing the identity of the holder with biographic data.
+Actors Identification Integrated Circuit (IC) Developer Thales ST-IC] Embedded Software Developer Thales Integrated Circuit (IC) Manufacturer Thales or Thales supplier ST-IC] Module manufacturer Thales or Thales supplier ST-IC] Pre-personalizer Thales or Thales supplier ST-IC] Inlay manufacturer Thales or another Inlay manufacturer Booklet manufacturer Thales or another printer Personalization Agent The agent who is acting on the behalf of the issuing State or Organization and personalize the MRTD for the holder by activities establishing the identity of the holder with biographic data.
+Additional code loader Agent who is acting on the behalf of the issuer to load the Additional code on the TOE.
+Issuer The Issuer is the actual owner of the TOE.
+As such, no TOE Update operation shall be made without his consent.
 MRTD Holder The rightful holder of the MRTD for whom the issuing State or Organization personalizes the MRTD.
+Country Verifying Certification Authority The Country Verifying Certification Authority (CVCA) enforces the privacy policy of the issuing State or Organization with respect to the protection of sensitive biometric reference data stored in the MRTD.